 In June 2015, the Superior Court ruled in favour of MSCG on a number of the matters under appeal; however, the Superior Court ruled against MSCG for failure to provide appropriate support for certain deductions taken in MSCG's 2006 tax return.
-In June 2016, the Company received a MXN 122.9 million (\$6.0 million) tax assessment based on the June 2015 ruling.
-The 2016 tax assessment is comprised of MXN 41.8 million in taxes owed (\$2.0 million), MXN 17.7 million (\$0.9 million) in inflationary charges, MXN 40.4 million (\$2.0 million) in interest and MXN 23.0 million (\$1.1 million) in penalties.
+In June 2016, the Company received a MXN 122.9 million (\$6.3 million) tax assessment based on the June 2015 ruling.
+The 2016 tax assessment is comprised of MXN 41.8 million in taxes owed (\$2.1 million), MXN 17.7 million (\$0.9 million) in inflationary charges, MXN 40.4 million (\$2.1 million) in interest and MXN 23.0 million (\$1.2 million) in penalties.
 The 2016 tax assessment was issued for failure to provide the appropriate support for certain expense deductions taken in MSCG's 2006 tax return and failure to provide appropriate support for loans made to MSCG from affiliated companies and includes interest and penalties.
 If MSCG agrees to pay the tax assessment, or a lesser settled amount, it is eligible to apply for forgiveness of 100% of the penalties and 50% of the interest.

 The Company filed an appeal against the June 2016 tax assessment on the basis that certain items rejected by the courts were included in the new tax assessment and a number of deficiencies exist within the assessment.
-Since issuance of the assessment interest charges of MXN 12.8 million (\$0.6 million) and inflationary charges of MXN 19.1 million (\$0.9 million) has accumulated.
+Since issuance of the assessment interest charges of MXN 16.1 million (\$0.9 million) and inflationary charges of MXN 24.0 million (\$1.3 million) has accumulated.

-Included in the Company's consolidated financial statements, are net assets of \$595,000, held by MSCG.
+Included in the Company's consolidated financial statements, are net assets of \$964,000, held by MSCG.
 Following the Tax Court's rulings, MSCG is in discussions with the tax authorities with regards to the shortfall of assets within MSCG to settle its estimated tax liability.
 An alternative settlement option would be to transfer the shares and assets of MSCG to the tax authorities.
-The Company recognized an allowance for transferring the shares and assets of MSCG amounting to \$595,000 in a prior year.
+The Company recognized an allowance for transferring the shares and assets of MSCG amounting to \$964,000 in a prior year.
 The Company is currently assessing MSCG's settlement options based on ongoing court proceedings and discussion with the tax authorities.
-The Company has been advised that the appeal filed with the Federal Tax Court, against the June 2016 tax assessment has been rejected and the Company continues to assess MSCG's settlement options and has filed an appeal with the Supreme Court of Justice.
-The Company continues to assess that it is probable that an appeal should prevail, and the maximum exposure is the amount of the allowance above.
+The Company has been advised that the appeal filed with the Federal Tax Court, and the Supreme Court of Justice, against the June 2016 tax assessment has been rejected.
+The Company continues to assess MSCG's settlement options.